confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 The error message is just an example of what ksqlDB will display.

 When using SQL scripts in headless mode, we need to provide a server setting to enable/disable variable substitution.
 The setting will be
-`ksql.enable.headless.variable.substitution` as Boolean (default = true).
+`ksql.headless.variable.substitution.enable` as Boolean (default = true).
 The reason is that `SET CLI` is a CLI-specific command not available in headless execution.
 Also, CLI should not request the Server is variable substitution is enabled as that should be a user decision to substitute or not.

 ### 6. Implementation